IdentityPython/JWTConnect-Python-OidcService/doc/howto/service.rst

 Thirdly, I added a method that will be excecuted after the response has been parsed.
-This method will store the provider info in the :py:class:`oiccli.client_info.ClientInfo` instance the cli_info is pointing to.
+This method will store the provider info in the :py:class:`oidccli.client_info.ClientInfo` instance the cli_info is pointing to.
 It will also update the service instances such that they will contain the endpoint URLs given in the received provider info.